 Even though clay soil can present some challenges, it also offers many opportunities for thriving gardens.
 If the soil structure is improved and the right plants are selected, even less-than-perfect soil can produce a beautiful, productive garden.
 Whether you’re planting flowers, shrubs, or vegetables, you can use the options above to make the most of your clay soil and bring colour and life to your garden.
 Good luck with your gardening!

-We have plenty of compost to help you in your garden and to help improve your clay soil.
 We are offering free delivery on our bulk bags of compost and topsoil across the UK.
 So, whether you live in Norfolk, Bristol, Manchester or London, we can deliver to you.